Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

-The Ancient Romans loved scented plants and wore scented floral wreaths.
-Lavish banguet tables were decorated with scattered roses and rose petals.
+The ancient Romans loved scented plants and wore scented floral wreaths.
+Lavish banquet tables were decorated with scattered roses and rose petals.

-Common belief held that the perfume of aromatic flowers and plants could ward off infectious disease.
-Women carried small bouquets called a nose-gay or tussie-mussie.
-Scented flowers became so popular, they were worn in the hair or tucked into clothing at the neckline and waist.
+A common belief held that the perfume of aromatic flowers and plants could ward off infectious diseases.
+Women carried a small bouquet called a nose-gay or tussie-mussie.
+Scented flowers became so popular; they were worn in the hair or tucked into clothing at the neckline and waist.

-Today many flowers grown for the floral industry have so little scent, they have scented spikes to add to a floral arrangement.
+Today many flowers grown for the floral industry have so little scent that there are scented spikes to add to a floral arrangement.

-Linden trees have a powerful yet sublime scent when they flower in summer.
-They hauntingly beautiful fragrance can be detected at some distance.
+- Linden trees have a powerful yet sublime scent when they flower in summer.
+Their hauntingly beautiful fragrance can be detected at some distance.
 However, Lindens are known to attract bees.
 They also can create a mess of sticky sap, so do not plant a Linden near parking areas.

-Cedar trees offer a subtle and soothing scent and come in a wide variety of shapes and forms.
-The evergreen nature of a cedar also provides year round visual interest to your yard.
-The Honoki cedar (pictured on the right) has attractive, flat sprays of foliage and a delightful lemon-like aroma.
+- Cedar trees offer a subtle and soothing scent and come in a wide variety of shapes and forms.
+The evergreen nature of a cedar also provides year-round visual interest to your yard.
+The Hinoki cedar has attractive, flat sprays of foliage and a delightful lemon-like aroma.

-Lilac is a large growing shrub with heart shaped leaved and large clusters of small flowers that bloom in spring.
+- Lilac is a large growing shrub with heart-shaped leaves and large clusters of small flowers that bloom in spring.
 During bloom time, lilacs provide a heady perfume that can fill the neighborhood.

-Roses - many roses have had their scent bred out of them.
-For aromatic roses, try old roses, David Austin hybrid roses, Rosemary Rose, Rosa serafinii, or rose primula.
+- Roses: many roses have had their scent bred out of them.
+For aromatic roses, try old roses, David Austin hybrid roses, Rosemary Rose, Rosa Serafini, or rose primula.

 Many spring and early summer bulbs provide a sweet perfume, but some are more aromatic than others.

-Lily of the Vally is a late spring blooming, low growing plant with tiny bell shaped flowers and a sweet, perfumey scent.
-Lily of the Valley grows best in partial shade and looks lovey under trees.
+- Lily of the Valley is a late spring blooming, low-growing plant with tiny bell-shaped flowers and a sweet, perfumey scent.
+Lily of the valley grows best in partial shade and looks lovely under trees.

 Aromatic Perennial Flowering Plants

-Allysium is a low growing plant with fine, delicate foliage crowned with clusters of tiny white flowers.
+- Allysum is a low-growing plant with fine, delicate foliage crowned with clusters of tiny white flowers.
 Dead head for repeat blooming.
-Allysium easily reseeds.
+Allysum easily reseeds.
 The flowers smell like honey.
 I've grown them in containers by the front door for a sweet welcome.